 You can see that we grabbed the attention by directly addressing the reader.
 Then we sparked interest by mentioning an important marketing objective among small business owners: generating leads.

 Once we managed to get the attention of our readers, we proceeded by introducing our free resource.
-Then we highlighted how our ebook would help them achieve their goal.
+Then we highlighted how our ebook would help them achieve their goal in the body copy of our text.

 Lastly, we included a short and actionable CTA that tells the readers what they need to do in order to fulfill their desire.